cap-js-community/websocket/README.md

 }
 ```

-To create a cloud-event compatible CDS event, either the event is modeled as CDS service event according to the specification
+To create a Cloud Event compatible CDS event, either the event is modeled as CDS service event according to the specification
-or a CDS event is mapped via annotations to a cloud-event compatible event.
+or a CDS event is mapped via annotations to a Cloud Event compatible event.

 ##### Modeling Cloud Event